MIMAR2025: 13TH IMA INTERNATIONAL CONFERENCE ON MODELLING IN INDUSTRIAL MAINTENANCE AND RELIABILITY

 Location: Hall

-09:10-09:55 Session K1: Keynote "From theory to practice: the process of optimisation of preventive maintenance policies"- prof. Shaomin Wu
+09:00-10:05 Session K1: Welcome & Keynote 1 - "From theory to practice: the process of optimisation of preventive maintenance policies"- prof. Shaomin Wu

 Abstract: Numerous preventive maintenance policies have been published in the reliability and maintenance literature.
 Nevertheless, few examples on the application of preventive maintenance policies have been reported.
 The reasons are various, mainly because it is notoriously difficult to collect failure data.
 As a result, many developed maintenance policies divorce from the ground truth and are therefore inapplicable.
 This talk discusses some possible methods to shed some light on such problems.
 We tackle the challenge from a perspective of estimating system reliability based on sparse data and integrating various uncertainties in optimisation of maintenance policies.
 The uncertainties are stemmed from the uncertainty of parameter estimation on samples of small size, model specification uncertainty, and cost information uncertainty.